Egg white protein nutrition fitness guide

 Is egg white protein better than whey protein?

 Both are excellent complete proteins.
-Whey absorbs faster, making it better for the 30-minute post-workout window.
-Egg whites absorb slowly, making them better for keeping you full during the day.
+Whey absorbs faster.
+This makes it better for the 30-minute post-workout window.
+Egg whites absorb slowly.
+This makes them better for keeping you full during the day.
 Egg whites are about 5 times cheaper per gram of protein in India.

 Can I eat raw egg whites for protein?

-No. Raw egg whites contain avidin, which blocks biotin absorption and can cause deficiency.
+No. Raw egg whites have avidin in them.
+Avidin blocks biotin absorption and can cause deficiency.
 Cooked egg whites are 91% digestible.
 Raw egg whites are only 51% digestible.
-Always cook your eggs - an egg boiler is the easiest way to do this consistently.
+Always cook your eggs.
+An egg boiler is the easiest way to do this consistently.

 How many egg whites should I eat per day for muscle gain?

 For muscle gain, aim for 1.6 to 2.2 grams of protein per kilogram of body weight daily.
 If you weigh 70 kg, that is 112 to 154 grams of protein per day.
-Do not get all of it from egg whites alone - combine with dal, chicken, or paneer for variety.
+Do not get all of it from egg whites alone.
+Mix it with dal, chicken, or paneer for variety.

 Boil Your Eggs Perfectly Every Time